 SIGPROCMASK(2) Linux Programmer's Manual SIGPROCMASK(2)

 sigprocmask() is used to fetch and/or change the signal mask of the calling thread.
 The signal mask is the set of signals whose delivery is currently blocked for the caller (see also signal(7) for more details).
 The behavior of the call is dependent on the value of how, as follows.
 SIG_BLOCK The set of blocked signals is the union of the current set and the set argument.
 SIG_UNBLOCK The signals in set are removed from the current set of blocked signals.
 It is permissible to attempt to unblock a signal which is not blocked.
 SIG_SETMASK The set of blocked signals is set to the argument set.
 If oldset is non-NULL, the previous value of the signal mask is stored in oldset.
 If set is NULL, then the signal mask is unchanged (i.e., how is ignored), but the current value of the signal mask is nevertheless returned in oldset (if it is not NULL).
+A set of functions for modifying and inspecting variables of type sigset_t ("signal sets") is described in sigsetops(3).
 The use of sigprocmask() is unspecified in a multithreaded process; see pthread_sigmask(3).

 kill(2), pause(2), sigaction(2), signal(2), sigpending(2), sigsuspend(2), pthread_sigmask(3), sigqueue(3), sigsetops(3), signal(7)

 This page is part of release 4.07 of the Linux man-pages project.
-A description of the project, and information about reporting bugs, can be found at http://www.kernel.org/doc/man-pages/.
-Linux 2012-04-15 SIGPROCMASK(2)
+A description of the project, information about reporting bugs, and the latest version of this page, can be found at https://www.kernel.org/doc/man-pages/.
+Linux 2016-03-15 SIGPROCMASK(2)

 Copyright and license for this manual page